FullHuman/purgecss-docs/configuration.md

 # Configuration

-Purgecss has a list of options that allow you to customize its behavior.
-Customization can improve the performance and efficiency of Purgecss.
+PurgeCSS has a list of options that allow you to customize its behavior.
+Customization can improve the performance and efficiency of PurgeCSS.
 You can create a configuration file with the following options.

 ## Configuration file